Frequently Asked Questions

 The NAI opt-out tool automatically scans your computer to look for Interest-Based Advertising cookies set by each of our member companies.
 Simply go to the opt-out page to check your browser.

-The NAI opt-out tool reports which member companies have placed a cookie that can be used for Interest-Based Advertising on your browser by checking for the presence of such cookies and reporting back whether it found any “active” cookies.
+The NAI opt-out tool reports which NAI member companies have placed a cookie that can be used for Interest-Based Advertising on your browser by checking for the presence of such cookies and reporting back whether it found any “active” cookies.
 The NAI opt-out tool also allows you to set cookies that will tell NAI members you do not want to participate in Interest-Based Advertising.
 The tool does not delete individual cookies nor does it necessarily replace other cookies delivered by NAI companies, such as those that are used for ad reporting or ad serving purposes that, for example, allow advertisers to change the sequence of ads, as well as to track the number of ads delivered.

-If you opt out of Interest-Based Advertising by one or more NAI member company, that choice will be stored in “opt-out cookies.”
+If you opt out of Interest-Based Advertising by one or more NAI member companies where they are using HTTP cookies, that choice will be stored in “opt-out cookies.”
 The NAI requires that such opt-out cookies have a “lifespan” of at least 5 years.
 However, if you ever delete opt-out cookies from your browser (such as by clearing all cookies), buy a new computer, or change web browsers, you'll need to renew your opt-out choices.
 NAI member companies need to be able to read an "opt-out" cookie on your browser to know not to collect and use data for Interest-Based Advertising purposes.
 You can also check the status of your opt-out choices from the NAI opt-out page at any time.
 To help prevent the accidental deletion of your opt-out choices, learn more about the DAA's Protect My Choices opt-out protector utility.

 Your browser must be set to accept third-party cookies in order for the NAI opt-out tool to work.